vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p2.md

 ## Cloud-Native Buildpacks

 So far, you've been defining your own tasks and steps to run.
-One of the benefits of Tekton's design however is that since each component is shareable through YAML files, you can plug in a `Task` developed by someone else.
+However, one of the benefits of Tekton's design is that since each component is shareable through YAML files, you can plug in a `Task` developed by someone else.
 For this example, you'll be bringing in a `Task` that's already defined, specifically one to [use Cloud Native Buildpacks](https://github.com/tektoncd/catalog/tree/master/buildpacks).
-If you're unfamiliar with Cloud Native Buildpacks, make sure to check out [Cloud Native Buildpacks: What Are They?](https://tanzu.vmware.com/developer/guides/containers/cnb-what-is/).
+If you're unfamiliar with Cloud Native Buildpacks, make sure to check out [Cloud Native Buildpacks: What Are They?](/guides/containers/cnb-what-is/).

 To install the `Task`, you can use `kubectl apply`, passing the URL to the YAML directly: